 A careless driver hit your car in a parking lot.
-You agreed to let the driver make payments so their insurance rates wouldn't increase.
-But after a few months, they've stopped paying and now you want to file a claim with the insurance company.
+You agreed to let the driver make payments so their car insurance rates wouldn't increase.
+But after a few months, they've stopped paying, and now you want to file a claim with the insurance company.
 Have you waited too long?

-It's important to understand that your personal injury claim likely has a different deadline than your property damage claim.
-You should find out how long the statute is in your state, both for your property damage claim, as well as for your personal injuries.
+Your personal injury claim likely has a different deadline than your property damage claim.
+You should find out how long your state statute is for your property damage claim and your personal injuries.
 Write these dates down and keep them in mind during settlement negotiations.

 If you were injured by a federal, state, or local government employee, there's a different procedure for filing a claim.
 Also, your time limit for filing this type of claim is usually shorter.